iBossOrg/k8s-clamav/clamav/README.md

-make down                     # Delete the containers make clean                    # Delete all running containers and work files make docker-pull              # Pull all images from the Docker Registry make docker-pull-dependencies # Pull the project image dependencies from the Docker Registry make docker-pull-image        # Pull the project image from the Docker Registry make docker-pull-testimage    # Pull the test image from the Docker Registry make docker-push              # Push the project image into the Docker Registry
+make down                     # Delete the containers make clean                    # Delete all running containers and work files make docker-pull              # Pull all images from the Docker Registry make docker-push              # Push the project image into the Docker Registry
 ```